Cuban post-revolution exodus: Rapprochement with Cuba

 During the Carter administration various actions were taken to better relations between the United States and Cuba.
 In 1978 the first commercial flight in sixteen years would fly from Miami to Havana.
-The Cuban government would also allow the visit the Antonio Maceo Brigade, the first visit of Cuban exiles to the island.
+The Cuban government would also allow the visit of the Antonio Maceo Brigade, the first visit of Cuban exiles to the island.
 Many Cuban exile organizations would protest the warming of relations with Cuba while some other organizations supported increased diplomacy.

 Discreet discussions between the United States and Cuba resulted in an agreement to release thousands of political prisoners in August 1978.
 At the time of the release Jimmy Carter did not want to publicly acknowledge his role in the negotiations.
 The Cuban government decided to open negotiations with Cuban exiles to better public relations.
-Originally many Cuban exiles debated the dialogue's usefulness some were satisfied with the invitation while others doubted the sincerity of the negotiations believing it to be a publicity stunt.
+Originally many Cuban exiles debated the dialogue's usefulness; some were satisfied with the invitation while others doubted the sincerity of the negotiations believing it to be a publicity stunt.
 The Cuban government would eventually state that no prisoners would be released until negotiations took place.
 Eventually the Comite de los 75 (Committee of 75) would be formed of prominent Cuban exiles and led by Bernardo Benes, they would be the official negotiators with the Cuban government.